Can I sponsor more than one student from the same family?

 When does the Guatemalan school year start and end?

 The exact start and end dates for each school in Guatemala are different, but generally, the school year begins mid-January and finishes in late October.

 The Mayan Families Preschool Nutrition Centers run from January through November.

 Your sponsorship provides your sponsored student with the specific school supplies he or she needs: classroom supplies specific to each student’s classes, shoes, a backpack, and daily uniforms.

 It also provides him or her with help to pay registration fees and monthly tuition fees.
-Mayan Families also provides student beneficiaries with access to medical clinics with doctors from the US and Canada, as well as access to our Charlie Gomez Medical Clinic.
+Mayan Families also provides student beneficiaries with access to medical clinics with doctors from the US and Canada, as well as community participation in preventive healthcare workshops.
 Students also receive regular monitoring of their academic progress by a social worker, and in some cases receive additional support with school costs dependent on the determination of our social workers.